 FjordPhyto started in 2015 to investigate how melting glaciers are affecting the phytoplankton along the western Antarctic Peninsula.

-So far over 350 'FjordPhyto Science Boat's have been conducted around the peninsula generating more than 1000 samples.
 Data includes information on seawater temperature, salinity, Secchi depth readings, ocean color, glacial meltwater, phytoplankton abundance, carbon biomass, and species diversity.
 We have detected more than 135 species of phytoplankton in samples collected by travelers and we are in the process of creating a phytoplankton identification guide for use in the field.

 See our Publications & Media tab for results of our work.